Sign up to our Newsletter

 Maintain Your Personal Interests and a Social Life

 It might be difficult to make time for hobbies and social life when you feel like you have to spend all of your time strengthening your medical school application.
-It’s very easy to burn out when you only focus on medicine and don’t give yourself the opportunity to explore other interests.
+It’s very easy to burn out when you only focus on medicine and don’t allow yourself to explore other interests.

 Realistically, your undergraduate career is the best time in your medical journey to meet new people, embark on exciting new opportunities, and travel.
-You should try to make the most out of the free time you have as an undergraduate student, so you’re refreshed and energized for the four extensive years you’ll spend in medical school.
+You should try to make the most of your free time as an undergraduate student so you’re refreshed and energized for the four extensive years you’ll spend in medical school.

 Spend a few hours a week participating in a hobby or extracurricular that is completely non-medical.
 It’ll help you de-stress and can make your undergraduate experience much more enjoyable!

-We’ve covered the basic steps you should take as a pre-medical student, but if you have any remaining questions on how to prepare for medical school while in college, read on to find your answers.
+We’ve covered the basic steps you should take as a pre-medical student, but if you have any remaining questions on how to prepare for medical school, read on to find your answers.

 1. Is a 3.5 GPA Good in College for Medical School?